From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Predictive Control

 In~\cite{hewing2020recursively}, a predictive control strategy for systems with unbounded stochastic noise, called indirect feedback, is proposed, wherein the state evolution is decomposed into a nominal term and stochastic error terms.
 This methodology has been extended to include parametric uncertainty~\cite{arcari2023stochastic} and to accommodate systems with output measurements~\cite{muntwiler2023lqg}.
-We adopt a strategy akin to that of~\cite{arcari2023stochastic}: we bound the covariance of the stochastic error robustly and bound the nominal error through homothetic tubes.
-A key advancement of our work is the integration of a data-driven identification scheme; i.e., we provide a control framework that is tailored to the resulting parametric uncertainty set.
-We deviate from the indirect-feedback approaches~\cite{hewing2020recursively,arcari2023stochastic,muntwiler2023lqg}, since we minimize a nominal cost independent of the online measurements.
+We adopt a strategy akin to that of~\cite{arcari2023stochastic}: we bound the covariance of the stochastic error robustly and bound the nominal error through homothetic tubes. { In~\cite{arcari2023stochastic}, the authors assume a polytopic parametric uncertainty set; however, constructing such a set from stochastic data would be nontrivial and conservative.
+In contrast, the strength of our approach lies the integration of the data-driven identification scheme by designing a control framework that is tailored to the resulting uncertainty set.} We deviate from the indirect-feedback approaches~\cite{hewing2020recursively,arcari2023stochastic,muntwiler2023lqg}, since we minimize a nominal cost independent of the online measurements.
 This approach establishes stronger performance guarantees for systems with parametric uncertainties compared to~\cite[Thm.
 2]{arcari2023stochastic}, and by following a strategy akin to~\cite{schwenkel2022model}, we inherit the stability properties of the robust controller.

-Recently, there has been an increasing interest in direct data-driven approaches~\cite{coulson2021distributionally,yin2021maximum,yin2023stochastic, pan2022stochastic}.
-In~\cite{yin2022data, yin2023stochastic, coulson2021distributionally}, direct data-driven methods are developed that ensures (open-loop) chance constraint satisfaction for stochastic systems.
+Recently, there has been an increasing interest in direct data-driven approaches~\cite{coulson2021distributionally,yin2021maximum,yin2023stochastic, pan2022stochastic,breschi2023data,teutsch2026stochastic}.
+In~\cite{yin2022data, yin2023stochastic, coulson2021distributionally,teutsch2026stochastic}, direct data-driven methods are developed that ensures (open-loop) chance constraint satisfaction for stochastic systems.
 However, application requires additionally measurements of process noise or absence thereof.
 A common limitation these approaches share is that their guarantees are challenging to extend to closed-loop operation, and existing results in this direction are limited~\cite{berberich2024overview}.
-In contrast, our proposed approach can ensure chance constraint satisfaction, recursive feasibility, and establish performance guarantees for closed-loop operation with unbounded process and measurement noise.
+In contrast, our proposed approach can ensure chance constraint satisfaction, recursive feasibility, and establish performance guarantees for closed-loop operation with unbounded process and measurement noise, based on the derived parameter set (cf.~Asm.~\ref{asm:param_set}).